mystjc/dotfiles/README.md

 ```

-Then, run stow within `~/dotfiles` to create the symlinks!
+Then, run Stow within `~/dotfiles` to create the symlinks:

 ```shell